jhu-dvrk/dvrk-readthedocs/docs/pages/configuration/calibration/Classic/ecm-brakes.rst

 * ``EngagedCurrent``: current required to engage (lock) the brakes.
   On the ECM, always zero.

-There is no automated calibration process so users have to manually edit values in the XML file.
+There is no automated calibration process, so users have to manually edit values in the XML file.
 In the generated configuration file, pay attention to the section "AnalogBrake" and the default values.